-Calling the location of your choice or e-mailing us through the Contact page is a great way to request an open house and get a little preliminary information.
+Calling the location of your choice or e-mailing us through the Contact page is a great way to request a private tour and get a little preliminary information.
 Private Tours are more of a formal meeting than a drop in, so please plan to arrive a few minutes ahead of the scheduled Private Tour time.
 Your Private Tour may be a one-on-one event between you and a staff or may be an event in which up to 3 other families are present.
 Private Tours are for you to learn about us and get your questions answered, and we schedule a different appointment to talk about the specifics of your case if the Private Tour produces a mutual desire to further look into service (See the “Assessment” details below).

 What should I bring to a Private Tour?